 Most charitable organizations (including others deemed charitable trusts or trustees) fundraise using their own employees or volunteers.
-When doing so, the charity and its employees or volunteers are not required to register as fundraising professionals (as defined below) with the Attorney General's Registry of Charitable Trusts (Registry) pursuant to the Supervision of Trustees and Fundraisers for Charitable Purposes Act (Gov. Code, § 12580 et seq.).
-However, charitable organizations are required to register with the Registry within 30 days of first receiving property, as discussed in Chapter 6.
-Additionally, when a charity's fundraising involves a raffle, additional raffle registration with the Registry is required, as discussed below.
+When doing so, the charity and its employees or volunteers are not required to register as fundraising professionals (as defined below) with the Attorney General's Registry of Charities and Fundraisers (Registry) pursuant to the Supervision of Trustees and Fundraisers for Charitable Purposes Act (Gov. Code, § 12580 et seq.).
+However, charitable organizations are required to register with the

+Registry within 30 days of first receiving property, as discussed in Chapter 6.1 Additionally, when a charity's fundraising involves a raffle, additional raffle registration with the Registry is required, as discussed below.

-Some charities also hire outside for-profit businesses to fundraise.
+Some charities also retain outside for-profit businesses to fundraise.
 Depending on the services provided, these businesses are referred to as "commercial fundraisers" or "fundraising counsel," and are also called "fundraising professionals or" "professional fundraisers."
 Commercial fundraisers are generally individuals or entities paid to solicit donations for a charity, and/or to receive or control funds as a result of a charitable solicitation.
 On the other hand, fundraising counsel are typically individuals or entities paid to advise on, plan, manage, or prepare fundraising materials, but do not actually solicit donations, or directly or indirectly control or receive solicited charitable funds.
 Attorneys, investment counselors, and bankers who give professional legal, investment, or financial advice are not deemed fundraising counsel.
 As discussed below, commercial fundraisers and fundraising counsel are regulated and must register with the Registry.
 Also, charities that solicit funds in California may only contract with commercial fundraisers and fundraising counsel registered with the Registry.

-Charitable organizations can also partner with "commercial coventurers."
+Charitable organizations can also partner with "commercial coventurers," another type of fundraising professional.
 Commercial coventurers are individuals or entities engaged in trade or commerce, and represent to the public that the purchase of a product or service they sell will benefit a charitable organization or will be used for a charitable purpose.
 For example, a commercial coventurer may sell food products as a trade, and represent that 10 percent of the sale proceeds will benefit a charitable organization.
-A commercial coventurer must register with the Registry prior to soliciting any funds in California unless exempt by Government Code section 12599.2, subdivision (c).
-To qualify for exemption, the commercial coventurer must enter into a signed written contract with the applicable charitable organization before the charitable representations are made, as well as transfer and provide an accounting of all funds received from such representations to the charitable organization as specified in the statute.
+A commercial coventurer must register with the Registry prior to soliciting any funds in California unless exempt by Government Code section 12599.2, subdivision (b).
+To qualify for exemption, the commercial coventurer must enter into a signed written contract with the applicable charitable organization before the charitable representations are made, as well as transfer and provide an accounting of all funds received from such representations to the charitable organization as specified in the statute.7

-- (Gov. Code, § 12599, subd. (a).)
+Charitable organizations may also fundraise or receive donations through "charitable fundraising platforms."
+See discussion below.

-- (Gov. Code, § 12599.1, subd. (a).)
+&lt;sup>3 (Gov. Code, § 12599.1, subd. (a).)

-- (Gov. Code, § 12599.1, subd. (b)(1).)
+&lt;sup>4 (Gov. Code, § 12599.1, subd. (b)(1).)

-- (Gov. Code, § 12599.6, subd. (c).)
+&lt;sup>5 (Gov. Code, § 12599.6, subd. (c).)

-- (Gov. Code, § 12599.2, subd. (a).)
+&lt;sup>6 (Gov. Code, § 12599.2, subd. (a).)

-- (Gov. Code, § 12599.2, subds. (b)-(c).)
+&lt;sup>7 (Gov. Code, § 12599.2, subds. (b)-(c).)